coosalodge/history-book/contents/timeline.md

 ## 1993
 * Following the 1993 National Realignment, Cherokee, Achunanchi, and Kaskanampo all moved to Section SR-8.
-* Alan Cam is elected to serve as the SR-8 Section Vice Chief.
+* Alan Camp (Cherokee) is elected as the SR-8 Section Vice Chief.

 ## 1994